hilbix/tino/blog/20240229-susi-under-attack.md

 However the old IP will be monitored (by me) and continue to work for a few days and weeks.

 If you are using some firewall rule to allow access to SUSI.de, be sure to update your settings.

+## 2024-03-01 09:15 UTC

+I probably found out why things no more work with SystemD:

+`man crypttab` on Debian `bookworm` states on `keyscript`s:
+> WARNING: With systemd as init system, this option might be ignored.
+At the time this is written (December 2016), the systemd cryptsetup helper doesn't support the keyscript option to /etc/crypttab.
+For the time being, the only option to use keyscripts along with systemd is to force processing of the corresponding crypto devices in the initramfs.
+See the 'initramfs' option for further information.

+Well, that is exactly what I do:  Use `keyscripts` which are needed to unlock the device.

+> Many thanks for SystemD breaking what flawlessly worked over 20 years without any problem!

+The best thing here is that SystemD does not output any trace of this occurance.

+> Looks like JournalD has a very bad time accessing `/var` to store a log of this problem,
+> becaue `/var` needs unlocking with a `keyscript` first, which isn't supported by SystemD.
+>
+> Checkmate!
+>
+> Perhaps logging of SystemD deserves some critical improvement, eh?

+Perhaps I will try to convert to `passdev`.
+But this does not change my mind to decommission the old host.